 - How data is used to monitor progress

-The session is co-moderated by Andrea Blanch, a consultant on trauma-informed approaches and systems change, and Elizabeth Prewitt, ACEs Connection’s policy analyst.
-Porter is a leader in the national ACEs movement.
-She is co-founder of ACE Interface, with Dr. Robert Anda, one of the principle investigators of the CDC-Kaiser Permanente Adverse Childhood Experiences Study (ACE Study).
+The session is co-moderated by Andrea Blanch, a consultant on trauma-informed approaches and systems change, and Elizabeth Prewitt, ACEs Connection’s Policy Analyst.
+The featured presenter, Laura Porter, is a leader in the ACEs movement nationally and for years in the state of Washington.
+She is Co-Founder of ACE Interface, LLC.

 Click here to register for the webinar.
 After registering, you will receive a confirmation email containing information about joining the webinar.